-HDMI

-Two HDMI connectors provide for input and output of HDMI compatible video (version 1.3) and multi-channel embedded audio.
-HDCP is not supported on either input or output; only original material, such as that generated by a camcorder, is an acceptable HDMI source.
+HDMI: Two HDMI connectors provide for input and output of HDMI compatible video and embedded audio.
+HDCP sources are not supported on the input.
 The HDMI input is designed to support long cable runs: up to 100 feet (30.48m) when using 22 or 24AWG HDMI cable, or up to 50 feet (15.24m) using 28 or 30AWG HDMI cable.
 The HDMI output supports standard HDMI cables only.